guobbin/label_system/README.md

 ## The administrator has permission to import data
-> download the data sample [here](https://pan.baidu.com/s/1Wy6tUiHaBPqtbfOUb0s17g ), password:dv6o
+> download the data sample [here](https://pan.baidu.com/s/1Wy6tUiHaBPqtbfOUb0s17g ), password:dv6o.
+> unzip and upload the folder
 > the current version only supports Chrome browser